Marie Surcouf: La Stella women's aeronautical club

-The club grew quickly, attracting members such as the Princess of Polignac, the Countess of Poliakoff, Anne, Duchess of Uzès, Mrs. Gabrielli, wife of Senator Gabrielli and Madame Henriette Poincaré, wife of the French president Raymond Poincaré.
-La Stella organised conferences, cultural and musical evenings, tea parties called "Stella-Thé", and developed a tradition of annual banquets, as well as balloon ascensions and flights by plane, and visits to aeronautical facilities.
+The club grew quickly, attracting members such as the Princesse de Polignac, the Countess of Poliakoff, Anne, Duchess of Uzès, Mrs. Gabrielli, wife of Senator Gabrielli and Madame Henriette Poincaré, wife of the French president Raymond Poincaré.
+La Stella organised conferences, cultural and musical evenings, tea parties called "Stella-Thé", and developed a tradition of annual banquets, as well as balloon ascents and flights by plane, and visits to aeronautical facilities.

 On 17 June 1909, Marie Surcouf became the holder of the first sports pilot's license awarded to a woman.
-This certificate was awarded by l'Aéro-Club de France and required the balloon pilot to have undertaken 10 ascents, with only two persons onboard and one ascent undertaken at night.
+This certificate was awarded by l'Aéro-Club de France and required the balloon pilot to have undertaken 10 ascents with only two persons onboard, and one ascent undertaken at night.

 Surcouf (on the right) and Mme.
 Goldschmidt ballooning in September 1911.
 Marie Goldschmidt would later establish a distance record of 2,434 km with René Rumpelmayer.

 In 1911, la Stella had 122 members, 79 of them women.
 At the end of 1913, this had increased to 350 members.
 The AGM on 17 March 1914 recorded that La Stella's membership included 6 women balloon pilots and 7 aviators: Jeanne Pallier, Carmen Damedoz, Marthe Richer, Hélène de Plagino, Marie-Louise Driancourt and Hélène Dutrieu.
 The Netherlands Indies Dutch Béatrix de Rijk (aka Beatrice Deryck) was another member and she was both a balloonist and an aviator.

 On 17 December 1912, at the Palais d'Orsay, during the great annual banquet of la Stella, Marie Surcouf plead the cause of women.

 La femme de sport n'efface pas, croyez-le bien, les sentiments de la femme tout simplement.
 L'empire des airs appartient à tous, et qui oserait contester que la femme n'a pas le droit à la conquête des étoiles.
 Ce que l'homme parvient à acquérir par sa force musculaire, par son endurance physique, la femme le conquiert aussi par sa volonté, sa ténacité et son courage.

 "The sportswoman does not, believe it or not, erase the feelings of the woman.
 The empire of the air belongs to everyone, and who would dare to dispute that women do not have the right to conquer the stars.
 What men achieve through their muscular strength and physical endurance, women also achieve through their will, tenacity and courage."